Meet the ‘no pitch pitch’ – a surprising way of getting client and agency back on track…

-Hello, hope this finds you doing OK in these strangest of times.
-So I’m writing this blog as last week I read about the virtual pitches being run given the current scenario (and I know that some of my friends in agency-land are taking part in).
+I’m writing this blog as last week I read about running virtual pitches (and some of my friends in agency-land are taking part in).
 I thought, what fresh hell is this?
 As if the pitch scenario is not tough enough under normal circumstances, this is a whole other level.
 It’s so impersonal and I imagine requires a whole new playbook that probably hasn’t been written yet.

 I’ve been researching for a new online course I’m writing and stumbled across this great website from the IPA/ISBA from a few years ago now.
 It’s called the Good Pitch, and is a dedicated resource to the pitching process.
 It’s not clear when it was last updated, but it strikes me in these tough times that the advice there is as good today as any other time.

 One of the alternative ways to pitch they suggest is the No Pitch, Pitch.
 In a nutshell this is a good option if the client believes that their incumbent agency has just ‘gone off the boil’ with their ideas and working practices but there isn’t a fundamental breakdown in the relationship.
 If there was an all-out pitch the incumbent would definitely be the front runner.
 They say:

 “In a No Pitch Pitch only the incumbent agency is asked to re-pitch for the business, as if it was a brand new potential client.”